Abel Law Firm Can Help You Recover For the Loss of a Loved One

 Ed Abel, the senior partner of Abel Law Firm, was once named the Oklahoma City Personal Injury Litigator of the Year by Best Lawyers.
 He has also been selected as a “Super Lawyer” by Super Lawyers every year from 2007 to 2020.
 The other five practicing attorneys at Abel Law Firm are also backed with telling credentials that show their experience and compassion in representing our clients.
 We will use this experience and compassion to secure the best possible outcome in your wrongful death lawsuit.

 At Abel Law Firm, we understand that wrongful death actions are about more compensation and justice.
 We are here to help you in your time of need.
 We are your friends and neighbors in this Oklahoma City community.
 Our clients will attest to our compassion and understanding in helping those who have been wronged.
-Our focus is on helping make the community better through our legal efforts as well as volunteer work.
+We focus on helping improve the community through our legal efforts and volunteer work.

 We provide pro-bono legal representation for children through the Oklahoma Lawyers for Children non-profit organization.
-Additionally, some of our attorneys are active contributors to Living Hope Ministries, Living Faith Ministries, and Variety Care.
+Additionally, some of our attorneys actively contribute to Living Hope Ministries, Living Faith Ministries, and Variety Care.
 In our volunteer representation, we provide the same care and compassion that we provide to every one of our clients.

 Recovering Compensation from the Wrongful Death Of A Loved One

-When your family member dies due to someone else’s misconduct, you have the right to pursue compensation.
-However, it’s critical that you know the steps you need to take to hold the at-fault party liable.
-First, you should hire a qualified and experienced Oklahoma City wrongful death lawyer from Abel Law Firm.
+You can pursue compensation when your family member dies due to someone else’s misconduct.
+However, you must know the steps you need to take to hold the at-fault party liable.
+First, you should hire a qualified, experienced Oklahoma City wrongful death lawyer from Abel Law Firm.

-Cases like this are complex and might be confusing for someone unfamiliar with the process.
+Cases like this are complex and might confuse someone unfamiliar with the process.
 If you don’t know how to resolve any obstacles or issues that arise, your insurance claim could be denied or your lawsuit dismissed.

-Abel Law Firm has a team of aggressive and dedicated Oklahoma City wrongful death lawyers that will utilize all available resources to investigate your loved one’s death and determine the identity of the party at fault.
+Abel Law Firm has a team of aggressive and dedicated Oklahoma City wrongful death lawyers that will utilize all available resources to investigate your loved one’s death and determine the party’s identity at fault.
 We can locate documentation and evidence that proves what happened and supports our estimated value of your case.

-For example, law enforcement might investigate the scene of a motor vehicle accident.
-If the officer wrote a crash report stating a driver was drunk, and that’s what led to the accident, we could use that as proof that they were responsible for your relative’s death.
+For example, law enforcement might investigate a motor vehicle accident scene.
+If the officer wrote a crash report stating a drunk driver led to the accident, we could use that as proof that they were responsible for your relative’s death.

 During an ongoing case, you should maintain all records you receive.
-Forward them to Abel Law Firm so we can review them for vital information related to the circumstances of your family member’s fatal injury or death.
+Forward them to Abel Law Firm so we can review them for vital information about your family member’s fatal injury or death.
 We can also gather other evidence that could strengthen your case, such as: